-In this course students will develop an understanding of the structure of the different types of software/genres (application, drill and practice, tutorial and simulation), and their effect on raising student achievement.
-Future instructors (degree students) will gain an appreciation for the types of online learning experiences that will enhance the online student experience.
+In this course candidates will develop an understanding of the structure of the different types of software/genres (e. g. application, drill and practice, tutorial and simulation), and their effect on raising student achievement.
+Candidates will gain an appreciation for the types of online learning experiences that will enhance the online student experience.
 Scholarly literature that addresses student achievement gains via technology will be examined.
-Students will be introduced to a typology for software and interactive web experiences that predicts the effect of student achievement based on the unique features of interactive product.
+Candidates will be introduced to a typology for software and interactive web experiences that predict the effect of student achievement based on the unique features of interactive product.